rmaguiar/hugo-theme-color-your-world/README.md

 ### Syntax highlighting

-This theme comes with two chroma styles, meant to be used with light and dark mode respectively.
-These are **Solarized Dark** for light mode and **Monokai** for dark mode.
+This theme comes with two chroma styles, meant to be used with dark and light mode respectively.
+These are **Monokai** for dark mode and **Solarized Dark** for light mode.

 ![Syntax highlighting in both dark and light modes.](https://gitlab.com/rmaguiar/hugo-theme-color-your-world/-/raw/master/images/syntax-highlight.gif)

 It's worth noting that I'm not using the original stylesheets, but modified stylesheets based on the [pygments-high-contrast-stylesheets](https://github.com/mpchadwick/pygments-high-contrast-stylesheets) (aka "WCAG AA passing Pygments stylesheets").

-In case you want to change it, it can be found in `assets/scss/colors/chroma` as `light.scss` and `dark.scss`.
+In case you want to change it, it can be found in `assets/scss/colors/chroma` as `dark.scss` and `light.scss`.

 The lines below are **required** in your config file to make use of this feature: